 - Norm Macdonald – comedian, Saturday Night Live alum, and poker player

 - Mike “The Mouth” Matusow – professional poker player and podcaster

 - Chris Moneymaker – longtime PokerStars ambassador and winner of the 2003 World Series of Poker Main Event

 The Big Blind is hosted by PokerGO host and commentator Jeff Platt, who spoke with USPoker about what to expect.

 “It’s an incredibly entertaining group of players, who will certainly make this show stand out,” Platt says.

 “I think the Poker Central team, led by Sam Simmons, deserves a lot of credit for green-lighting a project with a completely unique format.
 The development of this kind of original programming makes me proud to be a part of that team.”

 Platt was surprised at how intense the competition gets and believes it makes for compelling viewing for poker fans.
-The show even throws in a poker hand.
+The show even throws in a real money poker hand.

 “I think poker players watching at home will love the ability to play along with the contestants,” says Platt, who lives in Las Vegas and is originally from Dallas, Texas.